-As you get into your 40s and 50s you are coming to an age where you need to take a little more care of yourself.
+As you get into your 40s and 50s, you start entering an age where you need to take a little more care of yourself.
 Unfortunately, unless your name is Peter Pan, you can’t stay young forever!
-Getting older will begin to take its toll on your body in many ways and your eyesight is just one thing that will start to deteriorate with age.
-In this blog post, we’re going to focus on common problems with eyesight that occur when you get to your 40s and 50s?
+Getting older will begin to take its toll on your body in many ways.
+Your eyesight is just one body function that will start to deteriorate with age.
+So what can you do?
+What are some vision solutions for 40s and 50s?

-What to Expect
+What to Expect in Your 40s

 As you start to get into your 40s and 50s, you will notice a number of things that start to change with your eyes.
 First of all, people of this age will start to notice that they can’t focus as quickly or as accurately as they once could.
-This condition is known as presbyopia and it is caused by the hardening of the eyes’ lenses.
-Presbyopia will result in difficulty to read or doing work that requires accurate focus.
+Reading a menu at a restaurant or text messages on your phone may become difficult.

-Importance of Eye Tests
+Importance of Eye Exams

 How to Correct Vision Problems

-Finally, there are also specific vitamins that will help you with presbyopia and you can read about them in our blog post called ‘Eye Vitamins for Presbyopia‘.
+Again, nearsightedness can also be helped with eye vitamins.
+Finally, there are also specific vitamins that will help you with presbyopia.
+You can read about them in ‘Eye Vitamins for Presbyopia‘.

-To ensure your eyes are getting the proper nutrients, be sure to checkout our Ocu-Plus Formula.
+To ensure your eyes are getting the proper nutrients, be sure to check out our Ocu-Plus Formula.

 As you can see, it’s important that you take good care of yourself and your eyesight as you age.
 As a rule, it’s always more important to prevent problems from occurring in the first instance.
 This mantra also applies to your eyesight.